heathermiller/dist-prog-book/README.md

 _**Please note that this is a work in progress, the book contents are in this repo, but we have not yet polished everything and published the final book online.
 Expected release: end of December**_

 _Note: the chapters can be viewed by manually going to `http://dist-prog-book.com/chapter/x/article-name.html`, e.g., http://dist-prog-book.com/chapter/2/futures.html.
-One we finish off the chapters that need the most work, we will "release" the book by putting a proper index page in place._
+Once we finish off the chapters that need the most work, we will "release" the book by putting a proper index page in place._

 _Note: we are currently in talks with a major publisher to publish this book as open-access textbook!
 Keep your fingers crossed!🤞_